spatialos/gdk-for-unity/docs/setup-and-installing.md

 - Verified with versions `2.1.3xx` and `2.1.4xx`

-> **Note:** After installing the .NET Core SDK, you should restart any Unity and Unity Hub processes.
-This will prevent errors where Unity cannot find the `dotnet` executable.

 **Step 3.** Run the **<a href="https://console.improbable.io/installer/download/stable/latest/win" data-track-link="SpatialOS Installer Downloaded|product=Docs|platform=Win|label=Win" target="_blank">SpatialOS Installer</a>**

 - This installs the [SpatialOS CLI]({{urlRoot}}/content/glossary#spatial-command-line-tool-cli) , the [SpatialOS Launcher]({{urlRoot}}/content/glossary#launcher), and 32-bit and 64-bit Visual C++ Redistributables